Kia ora! After a warm Hawke's Bay powhiri to welcome you, you'll enjoy 11 days of challenge and personal achievement.

 Wellbeing, Health & Safety

-The Singing School maintains Health and Safety standards as required by New Zealand law and by our campus sponsor, performance and accommodation venues.
+Singing School NZ maintains Health and Safety standards as required by New Zealand law and by our campus sponsor, plus performance and accommodation venues.
 Students and faculty are informed of these requirements on arrival.
 Australian students in particular are given earthquake safety advice, as these occur in Hawke's Bay.

-Because the School has a demanding programme, we also advise students on how to take care of their personal physical and mental well-being, including their voice.
+Because the School - and a singing career - is a demanding programme, we give talks and personally advise students on how to take care of their personal physical and mental well-being, including their voice.